tedchain/tedchain-technology/README.md

 2. No mining fees.
 3. Extremely high scalability.
 4. Secured through digital signatures.
-5. :ref:`Immutability <anchoring>`: Commit an anchor in the Bitcoin Blockchain to benefit from the irreversibility of its Proof of Work.
+5. `Immutability <anchoring>`: Commit an anchor in the Bitcoin Blockchain to benefit from the irreversibility of its Proof of Work.
-6. :ref:`Assign aliases <aliases>` to users instead of using base-58 addresses.
+6. `Assign aliases <aliases>` to users instead of using base-58 addresses.
 7. Multiple levels of control:

   - Fully open ledger that can be joined anonymously.
-  - :ref:`Closed-loop ledger <closed-loop>` where participants must be approved by the administrator.
+  - `Closed-loop ledger <closed-loop>` where participants must be approved by the administrator.
   - A mix of the above where approved users enjoy more rights than anonymous users.

-8. :ref:`Hierarchical account system <account-hierarchy>` allowing to set permissions at any level.
+8. `Hierarchical account system <account-hierarchy>` allowing to set permissions at any level.
 9. Transparency and auditability of transactions.
-10. :ref:`Handle loss or theft <loss-theft>` of private keys without any loss to the end users.
+10. `Handle loss or theft <loss-theft>` of private keys without any loss to the end users.
-11. Ability to have multiple Tedchain instances :ref:`replicating from each other <transaction-stream>`.
+11. Ability to have multiple Tedchain instances `replicating from each other <transaction-stream>`.

 Getting started
 ---------------

 To familiarize yourself with Tedchain, you can:

-* :ref:`Try the wallet <tedchain-client>` against the test endpoint
+* `Try the wallet <tedchain-client>` against the test endpoint
-* :ref:`Deploy your own Tedchain server <docker-deployment>`
+* `Deploy your own Tedchain server <docker-deployment>`

 Frequently Asked Questions
 --------------------------